jofmi/UvsD_ABM/README.md

-# TvsP_ABM_02
+# UvsD_ABM

-An agent-based model to evaluate and compare the performance of upstream and downstream climate policies.
+An agent-based model to evaluate and compare the performance of upstream and downstream climate policies under heuristic behavior, heterogeneity, and dynamic markets.
+Full code will be released upon publication.